microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-exportreport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Initiate an export report from a **search**.
-For details, see [Export documents from a review set in eDiscovery (Premium)](/microsoft-365/compliance/export-documents-from-review-set).
+Export an item report from a **search**.
+For details, see [Manage a collection estimate](/purview/ediscovery-create-draft-collection#manage-a-collection-estimate).
 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]

 ## Permissions